The #OrboZone is your exclusive destination to "experience the innovation" of technology like never before

-AI and Deep Learning-Based Check Processing
+AI and Deep Learning-Based Check Recognition

 In this healthcare-focused blog publication, we cover payment and remittance topics affected by electronification, provider receivables, COVID-19, denials management, and various payer reimbursement topics